If you want your business to be successful, you need to know how to measure employee productivity.

-In this guide, I hope to shed some light on the elusive nature of how to measure employee productivity, and give you some of the best tools, approaches, and strategies to use when trying to measure employee productivity in your own organization.
+In this guide, I’ll give you some of the best tools, approaches, and strategies to use to track and measure employee productivity in your own organization.

 What Is Employee Productivity?